 Introduction.

-India is the third largest producer of oil seeds in the world and accounts for 19% of world’s area and 9% of the global production (Sinha, 2003) [26].
-Rapeseed and mustard (Brassica sp.) are the second most important oil seed crop in the country after groundnut.
-In India rapeseed and mustard are cultivated in an area of 56 lakh ha with a production of 66 lakh tonnes and with an average yield of 1182 kg/ha (DACNET, 2009-10) [7].
-However, this productivity of mustard is comparatively low as compared to other countries.
-Among the various factors which are responsible for reducing the yield of mustard, insect pests attack are the major ones.
-Mustard aphid, Lipaphis erysimi (Kalt) (Homoptera: Aphididae) is the most serious pest of this crop and is considered to be the limiting factor in the successful cultivation of mustard causing 35 to 73 percent reduction in yield (Rohilla et al., 1987) [21].
-It is therefore, essential to keep this pest under control for getting profitable harvest.
+India is the third largest producer of oil seeds in the world and accounts for 19% of the world’s area and 9% of the global production (Sinha, 2003) [26].
+Rapeseed and mustard (Brassica sp.) are the second most important oilseed crop in the country after groundnut.
+In India, rapeseed and mustard are cultivated in an area of 56 lakh ha with a production of 66 lakh tonnes and with an average yield of 1182 kg/ha (DACNET, 2009-10) [7].
+However, the productivity of mustard is comparatively low as compared to other countries.
+Among the various factors which are responsible for reducing the yield of mustard, insect pests are the major ones.
+Mustard aphid, Lipaphis erysimi (Kalt) (Homoptera: Aphididae), is the most serious pest of this crop and is considered to be the limiting factor in the successful cultivation of mustard, causing a 35 to 73 per cent reduction in yield (Rohilla et al., 1987) [21].
+It is therefore essential to keep this pest under control for getting a profitable harvest.
 Mustard aphid is a cosmopolitan insect and found on both of the leaf surfaces and in leaf folds of developing heads, on inflorescence and on silica (Nelson and Rosenheim, 2006) [19].
 Nymph and adult aphids suck saps from leaf, stem, inflorescence and pod and as a result the infected plant shows stunted growth, curled and mottled leaves, withered flower and deformed pod (Begum, 1995) [3].
-In nature the distribution and abundance of living organisms determined by combine effect of different components of ecosystem (Sinha et al., 1989) [25].
-Several studies have indicated that weather factors and plant microclimatic factors like within canopy air temperature and relative humidity, surface soil moisture plays an important role on appearance and multiplication of aphid (Kumar et al., 1999 and Adak et al., 2012) [14, 1] .
+In nature, the distribution and abundance of living organisms are determined by the combined effect of different components of an ecosystem (Sinha et al., 1989) [25].
+Several studies have indicated that weather factors and plant microclimatic factors like within canopy air temperature and relative humidity, surface soil moisture play an important role in the appearance and multiplication of aphids (Kumar et al., 1999 and Adak et al., 2012) [14, 1] .
 Daily accumulated temperature in relation to aphid population has been studied by many researchers (Khan and Jha, 2010) [13].
-Aphid population depends on the growth of the crops and it was found that growths of the crop are linearly related with growing degree days (Rao et al., 2013) [20].
-A number of studies have investigated the effect of microclimate on survival and development rate of aphid population mostly in relation to temperature accumulation only under controlled conditions but not in field conditions.
+Aphid population depends on the growth of the crops, and it was found that growths of the crop are linearly related to growing degree days (Rao et al., 2013) [20].
+Several studies have investigated the effect of microclimate on survival and development rate of aphid populations, mostly in relation to temperature accumulation, only under controlled conditions, but not in field conditions.
 Therefore, to ensure an effective and economical management of this pest the current study focuses on the effect of the plant microclimate viz, within canopy air temperature and humidity, surface soil moisture, accumulated growing degree days (AGDD), humid thermal ratio (HTR) and leaf area index (LAI) on incidence of aphid population.

 Material And Method

-The study was conducted at the Norman E. Borlaug Crop Research Centre of G.B.Pant University of Agriculture and Technology, Pantnagar, district Udham Singh Nagar Uttrakhand.
-The area lies in “Tarai” belt located in the- foot hills of Shiwalik range of Himalayas at 28.97°N latitude, 79.41°E longitude and at an altitude of 243.8 m above the sea level.
+The study was conducted at the Norman E. Borlaug Crop Research Centre of G.B.
+Pant University of Agriculture and Technology, Pantnagar, district Udham Singh Nagar Uttarakhand.
+The area lies in the “Tarai” belt located in the foothills of the Shiwalik range of the Himalayas at 28.97°N latitude, 79.41°E longitude and at an altitude of 243.8 m above sea level.